polkadot-developers/polkadot-docs/develop/smart-contracts/wasm-ink.md

 └── .gitignore      # Git ignore rules
 ```

-The `lib.rs` file includes a basic contract template with storage and message handling functionality.
+The `lib.rs` file includes a basic contract template with storage and message-handling functionality.
 Customize this file to implement your contract’s logic.
 The `Cargo.toml` file defines project dependencies, including the necessary ink! libraries and configuration settings.

 ## Contract Structure